deco-sites/starting/docs/developing-capabilities/apps/ab-test/en.md

 ## GA4 Setup for A/B Testing

-To ensure that customers consistently see the same version when browsing an A/B Test on deco.cx, we use a cookie called _deco_segment_.
+To ensure data consistency while navigating an A/B test on deco.cx, we use a cookie called deco_segment.

 This cookie lasts for 30 days by default and can be used to determine which version the user is in.